 The serpentine rock outcroppings are also particularly hospitable to certain wildflowers and native grasses.
 A butterfly named the Bay Checkerspot, close to extinction, still survives here.
 Spirited volunteers have protected this environment for decades.
 A small interpretive center is the meet-up place for wildflower hikes with a knowledgeable guide during the spring bloom period.

 Edgewood has several kinds of biotic habitats, which explains its rich wildflower diversity.
 I particularly enjoyed the patches of a purple wildflower known as owl’s clover, plus the large blue bush lupines that I found in the midway part of the park.
 Five loop trails wind through the park.
 In the cool oak woodland forests there are lush showings of miner’s lettuce and various ferns.

 Making the acquaintance of the rich wildflower heritage of the extended Bay Area can provide you with one more reason as to why you enjoy living in or traveling to Northern California.
-The spring wildflower show flourishes from mid-March to mid-April, with a cast of thousands.
+The spring wildflower show flourishes from mid-March to mid-May, with a cast of thousands.
 An exuberance is especially apparent if the winter rainfall has been heavy.